(A chapter of Akayama DanJay.)

 “…Hey!”
 She knocked a yellow fledgling out of Nemo’s hands before he ate it alive.
 “Don’t eat these!
 These aren’t fruit!”
 Nemo stared blankly, so she sketched the bird in the sand.
 “Buu.”
 She crossed her arms in an X. “Buu.”
 She swept the bird-sketch away.
 “Got it?”

-Nakayama led him back to the coast to show him Uzumaki, shining like a red sun.
+Nakayama led him back to the coast to show him Hurricane Planet Uzumaki, shining like a red sun.
 The mountain was barely visible, just a little pimple.
 “That object is where I’m from.
 It’s your source, as well.
 I must return there, but I’ll be back for you.
 Let me sample your DNA.”
 She speared him in the ribs with the white point of a feather thinner than a syringe’s needle.
 Nemo shouted, but the feather left no wound.
 “Stay safe.”
 With that, her body flattened so wide, tall, and thin that the wind lifted her.
-Nemo watched her float away like a jellyfish.
+Nemo watched her float to space like a jellyfish.